jobjo/popper/docs/index.md

 # About

+> *In so far as a scientific statement speaks about reality, it must be
+> falsifiable; and in so far as it is not falsifiable, it does not speak about
+> reality*.

+— Karl Popper

 [Popper](https://github.com/jobjo/popper) is an OCaml testing library that can be used for writing simple *unit-tests* as well as *property-based* ones.
 Its underlying design is inspired by the Python library